Lifetime of Service

 - Flat rate = years of service in Uinta County School District Number One X $100, plus

 - Reimbursement of unused sick leave at $80 per each eight (8) hour day for retirement.

-Unusual circumstances will be dealt with on an individual basis as determined and recommended by the Co-Superintendent for Operations.
+Unusual circumstances will be dealt with on an individual basis as determined and recommended by the Superintendent or His designee.
 An employee approved for the Lifetime of Service Stipend will receive a one-time payment of stipend, and is eligible to the benefits of a Health Retirement Account sponsored by Uinta County School District Number One as a depository for the stipend.

 Uinta County School District Number One strongly recommends that each person consult a private accountant, legal counsel, or other professional assistance, as he/she may deem appropriate, regarding the ramification of each allowable option prior to making a final choice.